JanSharp/quick-adjustable-inserters/notes.md

 - [ ] look into renai transportation and see if it needs special support just for fun
 - [ ] wait, but why do we not get a selection changed event with selected being nil when we move the cursor off of a selectable entity from this mod and pressing the adjust key bind in the same tick, causing it to delete the previously selected entity?
 - [ ] look into smart inserters and see how hard compatibility with that mod would be
-- [ ] change hard dependency on bobinserters to hidden optional (for mod load order)
+- [x] change hard dependency on bobinserters to hidden optional (for mod load order)
-- [ ] add own technologies with the same names and own custom icons
+- [x] add own technologies with the same names and own custom icons
+  - [ ] revisit icons, probably using the inserter tech icon and adding something to it in gimp
 - [ ] add startup settings just like bobinserters, even with the same name, but only if they don't exist already
 - [ ] add logic in data updates and final fixes to enable runtime adjustable vectors
+  - [ ] remember which ones were touched in data updates and don't touch them again in final fixes
+  - [ ] ignore hidden inserters
 - [ ] maybe add startup setting to normalize pickup vectors, snapping them to tile centers
 - [ ] use "cardinal" instead of "perpendicular"
 - [ ] maybe add remote interface and api